AgustinRamiroDiaz/personalpage/content/_index.md

 Due to high demand, I moved to the infrastructure team to help with the development of the SaaS platform with:

-- `Terraform` and `Terraform Cloud` with a lot of custom pipelines done with GitOps to manage 20+ customer environments.
+- `Terraform` and `Terraform Cloud` with custom pipelines done with GitOps to manage 20+ customer environments.
+  - each environment had its own resources, from `VPC` to `Kubernetes` cluster with Okteto installed.
 - `Google Cloud Platform` as our cloud provider
   - I was in charge of the Monitoring and Alerting project, where we used `AlertManager`, `Prometheus` and `Grafana`.